 It is worth mentioning that logstash-forwarder requires SSL.

 Back to the production environment, I wrote a Dockerfile to run logstash-forwarder.
 You need the same set of SSL files as seen previously in the logstash configuration, and a configuration file for logstash-forwarder.
-Then again, using this image as a base image is recommended, but for testing purpose, we can mount host folders as volumes:
+Then again, using this image as a base image is recommended but, for testing purposes, we can mount host folders as volumes:

 $ docker run \